druglogics/ags-paper/docs/index.md

 ## Fitness Evolution {-}

 We did a test run of `Gitsbe` with $1000$ simulations, fitting to steady state (generating thus **calibrated models**).
-The only difference between the foloowing results and the ones above is the total number of simulations specified in the configuration.
+The only difference between the following results and the ones above is the total number of simulations specified in the configuration.

 Firstly, we show the fitness evolution of the first $20$ simulations.
 Each data point is the average fitness in that generation out of $20$ models.